HallerPatrick/phgrad/README.md

 be usable in NLP tasks.

 I will try to keep the API as close as possible to [PyTorch](https://pytorch.org/).
 A goal is to provide CUDA support, while keeping the dependency list as small as possible.
-(Currently only numpy).
+(Currently only numpy, and now cupy).

 The [example](./examples) folder will contain some examples of how to use the library.